The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/FAQS.md

 Thank you for your willingness to contribute.
 Please see the [Getting Involved](../contrib/GettingInvolved) guide.

-## How do I update OpenROAD-flow scripts?
+## How do I update OpenROAD-flow-scripts?

 Depending on how you installed OpenROAD-flow-scripts, there are different ways of updating.
 Regardless, here are the common first steps: